 So as a clinical instructor I am often asked what type of stethoscope should the students invest in?
 Personally, this comes down to budget constraints, especially as a student.
 However, keep in mind that picking out your stethoscope is a pretty important decision.
+No doubt everyone, from the new doctors to those who have worked with a Cardiovascular Group for many years, will take their time making a decision on this matter.
 This will be one of your go-to tools in assessing your patients.
 I hate to sound cliche, but a patient’s life may depend on it.
 So chose wisely and carefully!
 Here are the one’s I personally have tried and the one that has been my work horse for over 15 years.

 Sprague Rappaport – The Work Horse

 My first stethoscope was a dual-tube Sprague Rappaport – I am pretty sure this is everyone’s first stethoscope?
 My mom gave this one to me with some other essential supplies like a pen light and bandage scissors.
 This was a first good stethoscope, although VERY heavy!
 It got me through clinicals, but it killed my neck by the end of the day and didn’t fit well in my pocket.
 But, it was free to me and I made it work.
 I usually tell students its pretty good for beginning assessments, and you can not beat the price!

 Littmann Lightweight – Light as a Feather!